vankesteren/server_docs/serversetup.md

 sudo mv msserver.fss.uu.key /etc/cert/msserver.fss.uu.key
 ```

-Then send the `.csr` file to the IT department so they can have the key signed.
+Then send the `.csr` as well as the `.key` file to the IT department so they can have the key signed.
 That will yield the `.pem` file, which should be uploaded and put in the correct location (`/etc/cert/msserver_fss_uu_nl.pem`).

 ## 3.2.
 Installing nginx